pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Gifted.md

 > [!quote] Quote
 > "The Gifted may hold the key to unlocking the true nature of Nosem energy, and perhaps even a way to stop Naruun.
 We must learn all we can from them, even if it means risking our lives." - A member of the LPF infiltrating The Gifted.

-# Places

-- [[Endless Caves Archive\|Endless Caves Archive]]: A hidden library maintained by the priesthood devoted to Ilsensine.
-It contains vast knowledge on ancient history, magic, and secrets that could be valuable to both The Gifted and the LPF in their respective quests.

-> [!seed] Adventure Hook
-> An important artifact or tome is rumored to be hidden within the Endless Caves Archive, potentially holding vital information related to Naruun or Nosem energy.
-The party must navigate the treacherous caves and overcome guardians to retrieve it.